 Regarding the score line?
 I’m going for a 2-2 draw.

 Thanks to Lee from LadyArse for taking the time to answer our questions.
 Make sure you follow her on Twitter here: @LadyArse

-I am a 21 year old half-French, half-English Manchester United fan living in France but studying Russian and Spanish at University in England.
+I am a 22 year old half-French, half-English Manchester United fan.
 Thrown into the world of football at the tender age of 7, it has fascinated me ever since.
-I have no affiliation with Manchester yet have proudly supported United for 13 years.
+I have no affiliation with Manchester yet have proudly supported United for 14 years.